 When you get those steps managed, go ahead and strum those strings, leaving the low E and A out.
 A heavenly sound, huh?

-oh, and REMEMBER, on the tips of your fingers, please.
+Oh, and REMEMBER, on the tips of your fingers, please.
 Always keep that in mind.
 I mean, always.
-I’m pretty sure no one likes to hear that ugly, muted noise that results fro m making this simple mistake.
+I’m pretty sure no one likes to hear that ugly, muted noise that results from making this simple and silly mistake.

 What is the alternative chord of which you have spoken about?